 Friend, let’s get over our aversion to marketing.
-In future posts, I’ll outline some best practices, but for now I hope you’ll consider this: failing to promote your ministry is doing a disservice to the very people you’ve been called to serve.
+Failing to promote your ministry is doing a disservice to the very people you’ve been called to serve.

 On that note, I leave you with one of the most famous quotes of modern times, most often attributed to Edmund Burke:

 “The only thing necessary for the triumph of evil is for good men to do nothing.”

 No, it’s not Scripture.
 But it is true.
 And so is the fact that you — yes, YOU! — are doing important things to serve people.
 That is nothing to be bashful about.